Kitchen Essentials

 A Quick Note on Gathering Your Tools

 Don’t feel like you need to buy everything at once!
-Some of my favorite kitchen tools came from places like TJ Maxx, Ross, and Target—you don’t need to spend a lot to get started.
+Some of my favorite kitchen tools came from places like TJ Maxx, Amazon, and Target — you don’t need to spend a lot to get started.
 I began slow, picking up things as I needed them for recipes.
 Over time, you’ll naturally build a collection that works for you.

 Pantry Favorites